This post may include affiliate links; see our disclosure policy.

 Ingredients

-- 1 tablespoon chili powder (makes enough for 1 pound fish; increase as necessary)
+- 1 tablespoon mild chili powder (see Notes; makes enough for 1 pound fish; increase as necessary)

 - 1 teaspoon cumin